The Addams Family (pinball): Special Collectors Edition

 Only one thousand machines of the Special Collectors Edition were ever produced, each carrying the number (0001-1000) on a plaque below the coin door.
+1,000 orders were received before the game was produced, with Pat Lawlor retaining number one for himself.
 A certificate with the corresponding number and the signatures of production and development team members was also unique for this edition.

 Hidden game codes

 The Addams Family pinball contains two known Easter eggs—plus a third egg in the Special Collectors Edition—each of which can be accessed using a flipper and Start button code sequence specific to each egg.
 The results produced are cosmetic in nature only; they do not modify actual game play in any way.

 The codes work only under the following conditions: The machine must be in its Attract or "game over" mode (no game currently in progress).
 There must also be no credits on the machine.
 The Start button cannot be flashing to begin a new game; consequently, the codes will never work if the machine is set for free play.

 The codes may also temporarily stop working if they are done too many times in a row, allowing the Attract mode display screens to cycle all the way through (at least 1 or 2 minutes) before trying a code again should rectify this.

 The available Easter eggs and how to activate them: